UltraMessaging/um_python/README.md

 ```

 This approach has a significant disadvantage:
+it only allows for a single callback of each type.
-It is not unusual for a developer to want to have different receive
+However, it is not unusual for a developer to want to have multiple callback
+functions for the same callback type.
-callbacks for different topics (or classes of topics).
+For example, messages from different topics or classes of topics might
+require different application logic to process.

 ### LbmRcvCallback Class

-A simple approach of solving this problem is to define a callback class which
+A simple general approach of solving this problem is to define a callback
-decouples the callback that UM calls from the application callback
+class which decouples the application callback from the function that
-function.
+the wrapper directly calls.
 This approach is demonstrated for the receiver callback in the "lbmtst.py"
 test program using a class named "LbmRcvCallback".
 It works as follows: